 By this time, as I walked (slumped) into my first Alexander Technique lesson, my neck pain was debilatating.
 My neurosurgeon had already told me that he wanted to “give it six more weeks” before we scheduled the operation on my neck to repair the pinched nerve leading to my hand.
 I was thinking that I would probably have the surgery, but I recently heard of the Alexander Technique and wanted to give it a try.
 I walked into the lesson with the faint hope of being cured or ‘fixed’.
 I walked out knowing that I could fix myself.
 What I was shown was logical, simple, precise, and practical.

 In 2000 I enrolled in the American Center for the Alexander Technique (ACAT) teacher training course in New York City.
 In addition to my training I dedicated countless hours practicing, studying, and reading about the Alexander Technique.
-ACAT’s training consisted of attending school three hours per day, five days per week, for three years (over 1600 hours).
-To further augment my training I studied with Alexander Technique teachers from around the world including Elisabeth Walker, who trained with F.M.
-Alexander in the 1930′s.
+ACAT’s training consists of attending school three hours per day, five days per week, for three years.

--Certified Professional Coach (CPC), which involved over one year of training.
+-Certified Professional Coach (CPC).
 Coaching has proven invaluable in helping my Alexander Technique students incorporate the Alexander Technique into their lives.

 I have taught the Alexander Technique in the following facilities: